ngryman/loop/README.md

 ## Motivations

-Sometimes you need a global loop for rendering, updating, polling...
+Sometimes you need a global loop for rendering, updating, polling...<br>
-Sometimes you create several `setInterval` or chained `setTimeout`...
+Sometimes you create several `setInterval` or chained `setTimeout`...<br>
 Sometimes you don't know why, but you need a **LoOoOoOoOoOp**.

 Here it is!

 ## Installation